 Immunization Record Compliance Deadline*:

-Students who do not submit immunization records by the above deadline will have an Immunization (IMM) Hold placed on their account for future class registration and cannot add, drop or make any schedule changes until compliance is met.
-Students who remain non-compliant will also have a non-refundable $25.00 late fee assessed.
+Immunization documents must be submitted by the deadlines listed above.
+Students not in compliance with their immunization records by the above respective deadline will have an Immunization (IMM) Hold placed on their account for future class registration and cannot add, drop or make any schedule changes until compliance is met.
+Students who are not compliant by the grade period - 1st week in October (for Fall admits), 1st week in March (for Spring admits), or 1st week in August (for Summer admits) - will also have a non-refundable $25.00 late fee assessed.

 Check your GSU student email for regular communication regarding deadlines, late fees, and reminders.

 For new students Fall 2018 and prior, Immunization Records may be submitted to the Office of the Registrar by:

 Drop off: Office of the Registrar, C-1300 (off the Hall of Governors)

 For more information and to access the Immunization Form, please click here.

 If you need us to send your records to another office/institution, please complete the Release Form.

 Governors State University, consistent with the American College Health Association (ACHA) and Centers for Disease Control and Prevention – Advisory Committee for Immunization Practices, recommends that students who live in the residence hall and those older than 21 years of age consider the meningococcal conjugate vaccination to reduce their risk for potentially fatal meningococcal disease.
 For additional information, please refer to the index of the ACHA and the Centers for Disease Control and Prevention.
 This statement is intended to promote public health awareness and practices, and is in compliance with the Illinois Meningitis Information Law (110 ILCS 690/35-120).